spark-brc/NM-viz/.ipynb_checkpoints/README-checkpoint.md

     git clone https://github.com/spark-brc/NM-viz.git
     ```

 ## Installation
-To execute jupyter notebooks, we need some Python libraries.
+To execute jupyter notebook, we need the Anaconda environment.

-### 1. Anaconda Python:
+#### 1. Anaconda Python:
 - If you don’t already have Anaconda Python installed, please install from this link:https://conda.io/miniconda.html
 - Select the Python 3.7 version.
     * Important - on Windows, choose option to install “for this user only” (Note, if you already have Anaconda installed, just skip to the next step which you will still need to run)

+#### 2. Set Environment and install libraries:
 - On Windows open the Anaconda Prompt from Start menu (on a Mac/Linux just open a terminal).
 And paste in this string and execute (this creates a python environment (nm_viz) that will work with our codes):
 ```bash
 conda create -n nm_viz python=3.7 jupyter notebook